Intro to the iTunes Store in Music on Mac

 The iTunes Store is the world’s number one music store, with millions of songs, albums, music videos and more for purchase.

 To visit the store, click iTunes Store in the sidebar.
-If you don’t see it there, choose Music > Preferences, click General, make sure iTunes Store is selected, then click OK.
+If you don’t see it there, choose Music > Settings, click General, make sure iTunes Store is selected, then click OK.

 Music you buy or download from the iTunes Store is added instantly to your music library.
 You can also set up automatic downloading so that music you download from the store is downloaded to all your computers and devices, not just the one you used to get the music.